andyp-22/ffva/README.md

 ## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.
+This extension contributes the following settings through the `contributes.configuration` extension point:

-For example:

-This extension contributes the following settings:

-* `myExtension.enable`: Enable/disable this extension.
+* `ffva.config.aliases`: Enable/disable this extension.
-* `myExtension.thing`: Set to `blah` to do something.
+* `ffva.config.autoClean...`: Enables or disables the automatic clean-up of aliases on file delete.
+* `ffva.config.autoUpdate...`: Enables or disables the automatic update of aliases on file rename or move.

 ## Known Issues